28 Different Types of Weevils With Pictures

 The vegetable weevil, or Listronotus oregonensis, is a type of weevil native to North America.

-These weevils are known for their distinctive black and yellow coloring and ability to infest a wide range of plants, including beans, peas, and other legumes.
+These weevils are known for their distinctive black and yellow coloring and ability to infest various plants, including beans, peas, and other legumes.

 Vegetable weevils can cause significant damage to crops, particularly in areas where they are prevalent.

-Farmers and gardeners often use various methods to control these pests, including crop rotation, insecticides, and other chemical treatments.
+Farmers and gardeners often use various pest control methods, including crop rotation, insecticides, and other chemical treatments.

-While the vegetable weevil is perhaps the most well-known type of weevil, many other species can cause problems for plants and crops.
+While the vegetable weevil is perhaps the most well-known type, many other species can damage plants and crops.

 Some of the most common include the boll weevil, a major pest of cotton crops, and the granary weevil, which infests stored grains and other food products.